Pros & Cons of Living in Phoenix Vs Living in Texas

 Are you considering moving to Phoenix, Arizona?
 Or maybe Texas is on your mind?
 While they might seem similar, Arizona and Texas are very different.
 Moving to either requires a lot of thought.
 Do you want rodeos, blue ribbon barbeque, and through-the-roof property taxes?
-Or do you want hiking, world class tacos, and dashboard melting heat?
-Check out a few lesser known pros and cons to living in Phoenix vs. living in Texas.
+Or do you want hiking, world-class tacos, and dashboard melting heat?
+Check out a few lesser-known pros and cons of living in Phoenix vs. living in Texas.

 Things to do in Texas vs Phoenix AZ: